masonlink17-work/note-taking-software/README.md

 ## Next Steps

 See `TECHNICAL_ANALYSIS.md` for the complete roadmap.
-The next phase (Phase 3) will focus on implementing the note-taking system that links notes to map objects.
+The next phase (Phase 4) will focus on implementing a file tree sidebar for traditional note organization.

 ## License